Giuseppe Fava

-Giuseppe "Pippo" Fava (/it/; 15 September 1925 in Palazzolo Acreide – 5 January 1984 in Catania) was an Italian writer, investigative journalist, playwright, and Antimafia activist who was killed by the Mafia.
+Giuseppe "Pippo" Fava (/it/; 15 September 1925 – 5 January 1984) was an Italian writer, investigative journalist, playwright, and Antimafia activist who was killed by the Mafia.
 He was the founder of the I Siciliani, a monthly magazine.
 His motto in life was "Is there any use in living if you don't have the courage to fight?"

 Journalism

 Born and raised in Palazzolo Acreide in the province of Siracusa in Sicily, Fava moved to Catania to study law.
 Graduating in 1947, he soon moved to journalism and became a professional journalist in 1952.
 He became the editor-in-chief of the Espresso Sera daily newspaper in Catania—the main city on Sicily's east coast—and in 1980, he assumed the same position at Il Giornale del Sud, where he formed a team of young journalists that turned the paper into an independent, investigative journal.
 At the time, not much was known about the owners, but it became clear that some of them had connections with the Mafia.
 Fava was fired.